bretgeek/VibeJS/README.md

 * Pass in external functions or plugin functions to your rendered components.
 * Ability set up custom observers on rendered components.
 * Convert any element or HTML string to a Vibe'd element.
+* Can be used as a general purpose JQuery Like library.
 * And more ...

 ## Basic Usage